catalyst/moodle-tool_crawler/README.md

 # How does it work?

-It is an admin tool plugin with a moodle cron task.
-It logs into your moodle via curl effectively from outside moodle.
+It is an admin tool plugin with a Moodle cron task.
+It logs into your Moodle via curl effectively from outside Moodle.
 The cronjob scrapes each page, parses it and follows links.
 By using this architecture it will only find broken links that actually matter to students.